Siege of Fort Stanwix: Oriskany

+Siege continues

+Siege operations began in earnest following the arrival of the British artillery.
+The regulars, the six-pounders and the coehorns were positioned on a low rise north of the fort, while most of St. Leger's Indigenous allies and the Royal Yorkers were positioned to the south with the three-pounders.

-St. Leger took advantage of his victory to deliver another demand for the fort's surrender, which Gansevoort also rejected.
-The next day St. Leger sent in a third surrender demand, which included (false) news that Burgoyne was in Albany as well as threats that the Indians would be permitted to massacre the garrison and destroy the Mohawk valley communities from which the garrison was drawn.
-In an eloquent refusal, Lieutenant Colonel Willett responded, "By your uniform you are British officers.
-Therefore let me tell you that the message you have brought is a degrading one for a British officer to send and by no means reputable for a British officer to carry."
+St. Leger took advantage of the victory at Oriskany to once again demand the fort's capitulation.
+Following a brief barrage from the coehorns, St. Leger sent three officers including Butler with the terms.
+Threats were made that the Indigenous warriors would massacre the garrison and destroy the Mohawk valley communities from which the garrison was drawn if the fort did not surrender.
+In an eloquent refusal, Gansevoort responded, "By your uniform you are British officers.
+Therefore, let me tell you that the message you have brought is a degrading one for a British officer to send and by no means reputable for a British officer to carry."

-Taking advantage of a brief truce, Gansevoort sent Willett and another officer out on August 8 to notify Schuyler of their situation.
-After making their way through swampy territory on the British lines, they continued down the Mohawk valley, eventually meeting a relief column under the command of Major General Benedict Arnold.
+Taking advantage of the brief truce, Gansevoort sent Willett and another officer out through the British lines to notify Schuyler of their situation.
+After making their way through the swampy ground near the fort they continued down the Mohawk Valley, eventually meeting a relief column under the command of Major General Benedict Arnold.

+Sniping and periodic shelling of the fort resumed on August 9.
+Work also began on a siege trench that could allow St. Leger's forces to breach the walls of the fort.

+On August 13, Johnson, Claus and Butler convinced St. Leger that a delegation be sent under a flag of truce to convince the inhabitants of the Mohawk Valley to abandon their support for the rebellion.
+John Butler's son Walter Butler of the 8th Regiment was chosen to lead the 18-man delegation.
+On August 15, the delegation was taken prisoner at Shoemaker Tavern in German Flats.